martinthomson/aasvg/README.md

      when shown on GitHub in dark mode -->
 ![example](./example.svg)

-## Significant Changes
+## Character Placement

-By default, this does not place text characters on a grid one-by-one.
-This improves accessibility at the cost of having characters less precisely placed.
+By default, this does not place text characters on a grid one-by-one as the original markdeep code did.

-The `--text-grid` option can be used to enable precise placement.
+The `--spaces` command-line argument controls how text is combined.
+Use either `--spaces=0` or `--stretch` to provide precise text placement.

+`--spaces=0`
+ensures that every character is placed separately; which is precise and avoids text distortion, but makes for a larger SVG that is harder to search.

+`--stretch` can be used with `--spaces` set to any value.  `--stretch` stretches text to fit, which is less widely implemented in viewers (generally you don't have to worry about this unless you are using an [insane profile](https://datatracker.ietf.org/doc/html/rfc7996)) and might distort the text a tiny bit because the metrics for the font used (the generic "monospace") cannot be exactly controlled.